charonn0/RB-bzip2/ReadMe.md

 ### Ensure the bzip2 shared library is installed
 bzip2 is installed by default on many Unix-like operating systems, however it may need to be installed separately.

 Windows does not have it installed by default, you will need to ship the DLL with your application.
-You can use pre-built DLL available [here](http://gnuwin32.sourceforge.net/packages/bzip2.htm) (Win32x86), or you can build them yourself from [source](ftp://sources.redhat.com/pub/bzip2/v102/bzip2-1.0.2.tar.gz).
+You can use pre-built DLL available [here](http://gnuwin32.sourceforge.net/packages/bzip2.htm) (Win32x86), or you can build them yourself from source: ftp://sources.redhat.com/pub/bzip2/v102/bzip2-1.0.2.tar.gz .

 RB-bzip2 will raise a PlatformNotSupportedException when used if all required DLLs/SOs/DyLibs are not available at runtime.